-An HTML entity is a piece of text ("string") that begins with the ampersand (
+An HTML entity is a piece of text ("string") that begins with an ampersand (

-;) character.
-Often, users employ entities to display characters that are normally interpreted as HTML code, invisible characters such as the non-breaking space, or characters that are difficult to type with a standard keyboard.
+;) .
+Entities are frequently used to display reserved characters (which would otherwise be interpreted as HTML code), and invisible characters (like non-breaking spaces).
+You can also use them in place of other characters that are difficult to type with a standard keyboard.

 ||Interpreted as the beginning of an entity or character reference.|